 With almost every ride at any theme park, riding at the end of the night is a great way to decrease the wait time.
 Currently, Toy Story Land and in turn Slinky Dog Dash is one of the best areas in Disney World in terms of wait times at the end of the night, for a few reasons.

 First, because of Rise of the Resistance, a lot of people get to Hollywood Studios much earlier than they normally would.
 That means way more people at rope drop but it also means that a lot of those people leave earlier than they would under typical circumstances.
 Toy Story Land also has traditionally thinned out earlier than the rest of Hollywood Studios because it caters more towards kids.

 So if you queue for Slinky Dog Dash towards the end of the night, you’ll probably have the shortest wait times on any given day.
 You could even queue one minute before the park closes – the ride will accommodate anyone in line before the official closing time.
 So if Hollywood Studios closes at 10:00pm, just make sure you get into line a few minutes beforehand and you’ll get to be one of the last guests to experience Slinky Dog Dash that night.
 The wait time will likely be inflated so don’t worry too much.
 The line should be the shortest it’s been since the morning – it just might not be as short as you hope.

-If you don’t want to go that late, try to queue during Fantasmic or the Star Wars fireworks (when they return.
-Lots of people will gravitate towards those shows which means fewer people in line with you.
+If you don’t want to go that late, try to queue during the first Fantasmic show.
+Lots of people will gravitate towards shows which means fewer people in line with you.